syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 {% endtabs %}

-## Encrypt all contents except metadata
+### Encrypt all contents except metadata

-You can encrypt all the PDF content except metadata by using the EncryptAllContentsExceptMetadata option available in the EncryptionOptions.
+The Syncfusion Essential PDF library now supports encrypting the PDF document except the document information (metadata) by using the EncryptAllContentsExceptMetadata option.
+The document information will not be encrypted when using this EncryptionOption.

 The following code snippet explains how to encrypt all contents except metadata of the PDF document.

+N> Encrypt all contents except metadata  is only supported in AES algorithms with 128bit, 256bit, and 256bit revision6 key size

 {% tabs %}